Ma Anand Sheela: Personal life

 Sheela married Marc Harris Silverman, an American from Highland Park, Illinois, and took the name Sheela P. Silverman.
 She returned to India in 1972 to pursue spiritual studies with her husband.
 They became disciples of the Indian guru Rajneesh and Sheela took the name Ma Anand Sheela.
 After her husband died, Sheela married a fellow Rajneesh follower, John Shelfer.
 After prison, Sheela married Urs Birnstiel, a Swiss citizen, who died of AIDS shortly after their marriage.

-David Berry Knapp, aka Swami Krishna Deva, former mayor of Rajneeshpuram, told the FBI in his testimony that “Sheela told him during a trip to India which they took in 1985, that she had injected her first husband [Marc Harris Silverman] with an injection that caused his death.”

 Media and documentaries

-In 2018, the documentary Wild Wild Country was released, which included interviews with Sheela.
+The 2018 documentary Wild Wild Country includes several interviews with Sheela.
 On July 20, 2018, 'BBC Stories' YouTube channel published a video called Wild Wild Country: What happened to Sheela?
 Priyanka Chopra starred as Sheela in Amazon Studios Sheela, a feature film adaptation of Wild Wild Country.
 Sheela did not want the actress to play her and sent the actress a notice, demanding that she abort the project.
+She instead wanted Indian actress Alia Bhatt to play her onscreen.

 In April 2021, a documentary film titled Searching for Sheela was released on Netflix.
-The film, produced by Karan Johar, followed her first trip to India after 35 years.
+The film, produced by Karan Johar, documented her first trip to India after 35 years.